SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 ### Snapshots
 As Arch Linux is a rolling model, often called bleeding edge, system will be updated a lot and a lot of things can break or repair on each update.

 With btrfs you can take snapshots within seconds and it'll use less resource due to it's copy-on-write principal.
-And you can also recover to a previous snap within a few seconds (just a simple restart),
+And what's more you can also recover to a previous snap within a few seconds (just a simple restart),

-### Boot from snap
+### Boot from snapshots
-And the most interesting thing
+And the most interesting thing is that you can add your btrfs snapshot entry to GRUB bootloader.
+You can use pacman hook to trigger snapshot backup before any system update and an another script to add those backup as GRUB entry.

+So if something goes wrong, you can go to previous condition right from your bootloader!

 ### Compression
 BTRFS can compress your data as you write to save storage and it'll be helpful on the long road.
+Also there are some cons.
+[Read more here](https://itsfoss.com/btrfs/).